Furnace Repair Eugene

 How can I tell if my furnace is the correct size for my home?

-A correctly sized furnace is crucial for efficient and comfortable heating.
-An too-small furnace won't adequately heat the space.
+A correctly sized furnace is essential for optimal home comfort.
+An undersized furnace won't adequately heat the space.
 An too-large furnace will cycle on and off too frequently, wasting energy and shortening the system's lifespan..
 Here are some signs your furnace may be improperly sized:

 • High Energy Bills: An incorrectly sized furnace can lead to increased energy consumption.